 This training is designed for data analysts, who have the data modeled and ready for them to visualize.
 In this training, you will learn detailed visualization practices of Power BI.

 In this two days training, you will learn all components of Power BI needed for building Power BI reports and dashboards.
-You will learn about components such as Get Data (Power Query), Modelling and DAX, and Visualization.
+You will learn about components such as Get Data (Power Query), Modeling and DAX, and Visualization.
 You will also learn about the Power BI service (website), and components that are needed to share your reports with others.

 At the end of this training, you will be able to do all visualization requirements for Power BI and will understand all other components of Power BI and how these are all working together.